rafale77/core/README.rst

 Changes implemented:

 1. Image Processing component got a new "get raw image" function to avoid unnecessary image conversion between image formats for processing.
-2. Camera component backbone moved from ffmpeg to much more efficient opencv
+2. Camera component backend moved from ffmpeg to much more efficient opencv
 3. DLib Face Identify component switched from dlib to use a pytorch implementation of retinaface(resnet50) + arcface(resnet101).
 4. opencv object detection component changed to pytorch implementation of ScaledYoloV4.
 5. json encoder/decoder changed to orjson.